 b.
 The research and its conclusions are accepted, revised, or rejected based on the findings of the peer review.

 c.
-Allows for greater checks-and-balances to ensure quality
+Allows for greater checks and balances to ensure quality

 5. Internet sites can be valid tools for accessing research, including: